ChrisOdoo/smart_bamboo/README.md

-# Smart Bamboo Tech test
+# Smart Bamboo Tech test HELLO IM Chris padilla , your new work partner

+HELLO IM Chris padilla , your new work partner :) its a pleasure

 English
 This is a module than satisfice the task in the email test, where was explained